-• A student may receive assistance with over-the-counter and prescription medications during school hours from the nurse, the principal or his/her designee after the school receives a Permission to Dispense Medication form signed and dated by the parent/legal guardian.
+• We are strongly committed to the health, safety and well-being of our students.
+A student may receive assistance with over-the-counter and prescription medication during school hours from the nurse, principal, or his/her designee.
+Our Guidelines for School Administration of Medication establish the basic structure for assisting students with medication during school hours.